ONeillMor/the-evolution-project/README.md

 - Sign up to become a member and go to meetings.
 (Sign up feature to be included in when forum launches)

 ### Features:
+The website is divided into 3 sections

-- Home page with information about the project.
+- Home section with information about the project.
     - Sections include:
         - Hero.
         - How it Works.
         - Why it works (Details the philosophy behind the project.)
-- About page which details information from varies meetings.
+- About section which details information from varies meetings.
     - Sections include:
     - How it works (how to navigate the page)
         - (Future feature: Interactive interface using JS and a linked database)
     - List of the top visions (Will be interactive, static for now)
     - Details from one of the Visions
+- Contact us section.
+    -Will include 'Become a Member' button at launch.

 ---